The Best Restaurants On 163rd Street

-This stretch of road from the Golden Glades Interchange to Collins Avenue is perhaps the best place to find traditional Chinese food in the city, and it has increasingly become home to an ever-growing variety of Korean, Thai, and Taiwanese restaurants too.
-However, many other communities make this part of Miami their home as well, and you can find everything from Peruvian and Argentine, to old-school Floridian and even Uzbek here, making 163rd Street one of the most deliciously interesting streets in Miami.
-While there are a seemingly endless number of restaurants, bakeries, and tea shops to choose from along this stretch, these are the 17 best.
+163rd Street might just be the most deliciously interesting street in Miami.
+The stretch of road from the Golden Glades Interchange to Collins Avenue is perhaps the best place to find traditional Chinese food in the city, and it has increasingly become home to an ever-growing variety of Korean, Thai, and Taiwanese restaurants too.
+However, many other communities make this part of Miami their home as well, and you can find everything from Peruvian and Argentine, to old-school Floridian and even Uzbek here.
+While there are a seemingly endless number of restaurants, bakeries, and tea shops to choose from along this stretch, these are our 163rd favorites.

 If you’re starting your tour of 163rd Street from the west, this is one of the first places you’ll encounter right after the Golden Glades Interchange.
 Vegetarian Restaurant by Hakin is a Black-owned restaurant that’s partly informed by the Rastafarian Ital diet, which focuses on natural, vegetarian eating with no artificial ingredients.
 As such, you won’t find many processed foods on this menu.
 Instead, expect homemade veggie patties, vegan pizzas, and meatless takes on Caribbean favorites like ackee and vegan fish with rice and peas.
 Hakin doesn’t compromise on flavor in making healthy dishes, either.
 Everything here tastes homemade - full of spices and seasonings like thyme, allspice, garlic, and Scotch bonnet chiles.
 The fresh, natural juices and smoothies here are also phenomenal and often feature local produce when in season.